williamssw/everbee/README.md

 Note: Each EverBee coupon code may have usage restrictions or apply only to new accounts, so always double-check the total before completing checkout.

+## How To Redeem Dux-Soup Coupon?

+Step 1: Visit the official EverBee website.

+Step 2: Choose your plan and click on subscribe button

+Step 3: Discount is applied automatically

+Step 4: Pay the remaining amount and complete order

+You have claimed the 30% discount on EverBee.

 ### More coupons

 * [Blaze.ai Promo Code](https://github.com/williamssw/Blaze/)